A Season for Miracles

 A Season for Miracles is a 1999 American made-for-television Christmas drama film based on a novel of the same name by Marilyn Pappano.
 Directed by Michael Pressman, it originally aired as a Hallmark Hall of Fame presentation on CBS on December 12, 1999.

 Plot summary

 Emilie Thompson (Carla Gugino) is forced to take charge of her nephew J.T.
-(Evan Sabara) and niece Alanna (Mae Whitman) when their drug-addicted mother (Laura Dern) overdoses and the children are threatened with foster care.
-Fleeing the authorities, the trio come across the sleepy town of Bethlehem, Rhode Island, just before Christmas.
+(Eve Sabara) and niece Alanna (Mae Whitman) when their drug-addicted mother (Laura Dern) overdoses and the children are threatened with foster care.
+Fleeing the authorities, the trio come across the sleepy town of Bethlehem, just before Christmas.
 Even though the authorities have been temporarily left behind, Emilie will need a miracle to keep her family together.
 A versatile guardian angel (Patty Duke), who assumes a variety of earthly guises, helps, along with the small town-folk who are surprisingly friendly.
 One "coincidence" after another gives the struggling family a chance at happiness.